pofulu/Spark-AR-PFTools/PFTween/README.md

+> This tool has been migrated [HERE](https://github.com/pofulu/sparkar-pftween) as an individual package

 # PFTween
 PFTween is a wrapped Spark AR animation function.
 You can handle animation in Spark AR just like [DOTween](http://dotween.demigiant.com) in Unity.